-Become a permanent resident through the Canadian Experience Class
+Become a permanent resident through the Express Entry Canadian Experience Class

-After working full time for at least a year in a professional role in Canada, you may be eligible to apply for permanent residency status under the Canadian Experience Class (CEC) immigration program along with your spouse and dependent children, which will allow you all to live in Canada as residents.
+After working full time for at least a year in a professional role in Canada, you may be eligible to apply for permanent residency status under Express Entry‘s Canadian Experience Class (CEC) immigration program along with your spouse and dependent children.

 Only certain job types are considered applicable for the CEC program, so check the that the Government of Canada to make sure the job would qualify you for immigration as a skilled worker.
 Only work experience gained after graduating will be considered valid and any work experience obtained while on a student visa will be considered invalid for the sake of the CEC program.

-Since the CEC program aims to bring younger professionals into Canada, you’re much more likely to be eligible for immigration through the CEC program if you’re under 35.
-Your odds of being invited into the CEC program decrease with each birthday you celebrate after 30 and if you’re over 47, it’s unlikely that you’ll be accepted unless you have a job offer from a company in Canada.
+Since the CEC program aims to bring young professionals into Canada, you’re much more likely to be eligible for immigration through the CEC program if you’re under 35.
+Your odds of being invited into the CEC program decrease with each birthday you celebrate after 30 and if you’re over 47, it’s unlikely that you’ll be accepted unless you have provincial nomination.